best biceps workout

 3. SHOULDER FLEXION

-Some exercises can actually work all three functions: elbow supination, elbow flexion and shoulder flexion.
-There are some that can put all these functions in proper alignment with each other so the line of pull is optimal.
+Some effective biceps exercises can actually work all three functions: elbow joint supination, elbow flexion and shoulder flexion.
+There are some curl variations that can put all these functions in proper alignment with each other so the line of pull is optimal.

 ALL 3 FUNCTIONS

-As I chose exercises for the complete biceps workout, you’ll see that I’ve incorporated ones that challenge all three of these movement types.
+As I chose exercises for the complete biceps workout routine, you’ll see that I’ve incorporated ones that challenge all three of these movement types.

 THE STRENGTH CURVE OF THE BICEPS

-Biceps exercises have different strength curves, meaning that they will create a stronger contraction either in the either in the beginning, middle, or end of the biceps’ range of motion.
+Biceps exercises have different strength curves, meaning that they will create a stronger contraction either in the either in the beginning, middle, or end of the biceps’ ranges of motion.

 Below are a few examples of different exercises and their strength curves so that you can see what I mean.